-Source: Colleges Ontario, based on a special tabulation of the 2016 Statistics Canada Census of individuals facing difficulties in "activities of daily living."
+Source: Colleges Ontario, based on a special tabulation of the 2016 Statistics Canada Census.

-Young adults (ages 25 to 34) with disabilities are significantly less likely to have completed a postsecondary credential than those without reported disabilities.
-The data include individuals who reported experiencing one of the difficulties listed in the chart 'often' or 'always.'
+Young adults (ages 25 to 34) with disabilities are significantly less likely to have completed a post-secondary credential than those without reported disabilities.
+The data include individuals who reported experiencing one of the disabilities listed in the chart 'often' or 'always.'